sheila-24/micro-pod/README.md

 # Prerequistes

 Before you begin, ensure you have met the following reguirements:
-1.Git must be installed on your operating system.
+*Git must be installed on your operating system.

 ## Introduction